scottvandermolen/Length/README.md

 - Marine units (fathom, cable, nautical mile)
 - Astronomy (astronomical unit, light-year, parsec)

+Conversion between different families of units is also possible.

 ## Project Status

 No further development is planned, as this class is considered complete.